tadashibashi/fmod-cmake/README.md

 - Support for other platforms (Mobile, Consoles, etc.)
 - Added robustness to CMake files fixing bugs and covering edge cases, etc.
 - CMake compilation tests, library and header location checks, provide better error messages

+### FMOD Licensing Note

+Since FMOD is proprietary, distribution is limited to downloads directly from their website.

+Therefore, please refrain from committing any of the FMOD libs and headers into any public repository.

+Also, if using FMOD commercially, you will need to obtain a license from them.